 The huts are open for a summer season, and often for a winter one as well.
 At these times they are staffed – it could be a team up to 15.

-In Austria, each Alpenverein hut is owned by a section of the OeAV or DAV, to whom your overnight fee is forwarded.
+In Austria, each Alpenverein hut is owned by a section of the ÖAV or DAV, to whom your overnight fee is forwarded.
 The owning section is responsible for structural maintenance.

 Hut guardians or Hüttenwirte and/or Hüttenwirtinnen are tenants of the owning section, and staff the hut.
-They get the income from the food and drink as supplied to day and overnight visitors, but some of this income then goes to the owning section.
+They get the income from the food and drink as supplied to day and overnight visitors, but some of this income then goes to the hut owning section as rent.

 Information regarding Specific Mountain Huts